Cost of Living in Nerja.

 Breaking down some of our costs

 Rent.
-Our 800 Euros gets us a 3 bedroom townhouse with a huge yard.
-We get a LOT for our money, probably too much.
+Our rent went from 800 Euros in 2022 to 850 Euros.
+After a couple of years of rents being frozen due to Covid, we were hit by a 6% increase in December.
+That’s for a 3 bedroom townhouse with a huge yard.
+We get a lot for our money.
 We would easily pay more than double (maybe triple) what we pay for something equivalent in Montreal (where we previously lived).
 Our rent includes water usage.
 We also have a pool in the complex.

 Wifi.
 Axartel is our service provider.
 We find internet speed average at best (compared to other places we’ve been around the world).
 But they respond quickly when there are issues.